-This policy sets out how the School will meet its statutory duty under section 175 of the Education Act 2002 to safeguard and promote the welfare of children and help them to achieve good outcomes.
+This policy sets out how the School will meet its statutory duty under section 175 of the Education Act 2002 to provide help and support to meet the needs of children as soon as problems emerge, and to safeguard and promote the welfare of children and help them to achieve good outcomes.
 The School will achieve this by providing a safe learning environment and ensuring school staff have the skills and knowledge to take action where children need extra support from early help services or require a social work service because they are in need or need to be protected from harm.